emw123/cse210-01/README.md

 # cse210-01
-This repository is too save files from CSE 210
+This repository is to save files from CSE 210